 Java classes typically are wrapped in modules.
 When the Java classes of your endpoint are part of a (Maven) module, you can add the module to your bundle or webapp as a .jar file or manage the dependency with Maven in the .pom file of the webapp.

-Creating a Magnolia Maven module with Maven archetype
+Creating a Magnolia Maven module with a Maven archetype

-Use the Magnolia Maven archetype to create a new Magnolia Maven module to host your Java REST endpoint:
+Use the Magnolia Maven archetype to create a new Magnolia Maven module that will host your Java REST endpoint.

-- Always use the latest version of the archeytpe.
+- Always use the latest version of the archetype.

 - Provide the

-magnolia-bundle-parentwhich manages the versions of Magnolia modules on which you rely on.
+magnolia-bundle-parent.
+This parent manages the versions of Magnolia modules you rely on.